BizInk/bizpress-client/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Change some of the frontend styleing for the Xero content.
+* Bug Fix: Fixed a but that show Undefined variable: post_count

 = 1.2.1 =
 * Added the Landing Page section to the settings tab with the ability to copy the shortcode